darrenldl/blockyarchive/RSBX_SPECS.md

 - all displaying of blocks are immediate(no buffering of blocks)

 ## Repair workflow
+Metadata block is valid if
+- Metadata block validity criteria are satisfied(see **Block handling in general** above)
+- Version and uid matches reference block(see below)

+Data block is valid if and only if
+- Basic block validity criteria are satisfied(see **Block handling in general** above)
+- Version and uid matches reference block(see below)

 1. A reference block is retrieved first and is used for guidance on alignment, version, and uid(see **Finding reference block** procedure specified above)
 - a metadata block must be used as reference block in this mode
 2. If the version of ref block does not use RS, then exit